minin43/nZombies-Chronicles/README.md

 # nZombies-Chronicles
-Not publicly downloadable yet, coming soon..
+Not downloadable yet, coming soon..

 #### Play on the Dedicated servers
 * 147.135.124.18:27016